jenkinsci/gerrit-code-review-plugin/README.md

 Plugin**, but would rather represent an alternative to simpler scenarios when you just require a standard Jenkinsfile Gerrit validation workflow.
-For all the current users of the Gerrit Trigger Plugin things wouldn't change, unless they need a more Jenkisfile-integrated experience.
+For all the current users of the Gerrit Trigger Plugin things wouldn't change, unless they need a more Jenkinsfile-integrated experience.

 ## Why not?